USS Mascoma: End-of-war activity

 On 10 July, Mascoma departed Ulithi to rendezvous with units of task group TG 38.1, then involved in attacks on the Japanese home islands.
 She returned to Ulithi on 1 August, replenished her supplies and was underway again by the 8th.
 On the 9th engine trouble once again forced Mascoma to drop out of formation.
 Ordered to Saipan, she was unable to rejoin her task group until the 20th, by which time hostilities had ended.
 She continued fueling at sea operations until the 28th, when she steamed for Japan.
 In Japan she carried out harbor fueling assignments at Sagami Wan, before proceeding to Tokyo Bay, she was the first ship in the harbor after Japan surrendered, as she was the closest ship at the time, where she witnessed the official surrender on 2 September.
 The next day, 3 September, she returned to Ulithi for fueling assignments and, again, repairs to her boilers.

 On 24 October, the oiler departed for the United States, arriving on 26 November at Norfolk, Virginia, where she decommissioned on 17 December.
 Struck from the Naval Vessel Register on 8 January 1946, she was transferred to the Maritime Commission on 27 June 1946.
 Returned to the Navy, she was accepted by the 3rd Naval District and reactivated on 4 February 1948.
 In August 1949 she was berthed at Orange, Texas, as a unit of the Atlantic Reserve Fleet, but was reactivated again on 27 July 1950.

 Supporting the Korean War effort

-From that time through 1959 she served as a non-commissioned Naval vessel USNS Mascoma (T-AO-83), manned by civilian personnel under contract to the Military Sea Transportation Service.
+From that time through 1959 she served as a non-commissioned Naval vessel USNS Mascoma (T-AO-83), crewed by civilian personnel under contract to the Military Sea Transportation Service.
 In that capacity, Mascoma continued her record of wartime support by serving off the Korean coast from 14 February 1954 through the signing of the Armistice on 27 July, remaining in the area until 13 August 1953.
 For this service, performed as a merchant ship, she received the Korean Service Medal and the United Nations Korea Medal.